Codecademy/docs/content/java/concepts/hashset/hashset.md

 ## Traversing a `HashSet`

-A `HashSet` can be traversed with a `for`-`each` [loop](https://www.codecademy.com/resources/docs/java/loops).
+A `HashSet` can be traversed with a `for-each` [loop](https://www.codecademy.com/resources/docs/java/loops).
 Note that when doing so, the items will not be returned in any particular order.

 ### Example